-In Figure~\ref{fig:CDW-V} $a$, we display the situation in the absence of the intersite Coulomb interaction term ($V=0$), whereas in panels $b$ and $c$, the effect of the nonzero value of $V$, ranging from $0$ to $1.5|t|$, on the SC gap component.
-One can see, that with the increasing value of $V$ the SC order parameters are suppressed and in the underdoped region only a pure AF phase survives \footnote{For completeness, we have tested the influence of $t'$ parameter.
-For $t'=0$, while increasing the value of $V$, the SC dome both shrinks and moves towards $\delta = 0$.
-Therefore for $t'=0$, the pure AF phase (for $V>0$) appears on the right side of the SC dome, not on the left, as it was described in the main text (for $t'=0.25$).}.
-In Figure~\ref{fig:CDW-V} $d$, the CDW order parameter ($\delta_n$) is presented.
-For $V < 1.85|t|$, no stable CDW phase is observed, but when $V$ reaches the critical value around $1.85|t|$, a region of a stable CDW order appears with $\delta \approx 0.47$.
+In Fig. \ref{fig:CDW-V_2} $a$ and $b$ we show the effect of $V$ on the SC order parameters as we increase it gradually, from $0$ to $1.5$.
+One can see, that with the increasing value of $V$ the SC order parameters are suppressed and in the highly underdoped region only a pure AF phase survives.
+In Figure~\ref{fig:CDW-V_2} $c$, the range of the CDW ordering (with the order parameter - $\delta_n$) is specified.
+For $V < 1.85$, no stable CDW phase is observed, but when $V$ reaches the critical value around $1.85$, a region of a stable CDW order appears at $\delta \approx 0.47$.
 Upon increasing further the value of $V$, the CDW phase regime broadens up.
 Note, that here both AF and CDW states have the same modulation vector ${\bf Q} = (\pi,\, \pi)$.

-The Figure~\ref{fig:CDW-V} $e$ shows the phase diagram for $V/|t| = 2.5$.
-For such relatively large values of $V$ the SC order no longer appears and the CDW phase regime is broad.
-Note also, that the AF region is barely affected by the change of the $V$ value in such a broad range.

-We see that the regime of CDW stability with the vector ${\bf Q}$, commensurate with that of AF, order does not reflect properly the observed regime of coexistence depicted in Fig.~\ref{fig:CDW-phase-diagram}.
-This question requires a more subtle analysis, as we discuss next.
-It is not strange that the CDW state is robust around $\delta = n = 0.5$ point, as then every second site has a surcharge and thus the intersite interaction is diminished for $\delta_n \approx n$, which is the case of large $V$.
-A smaller values of $V \lesssim |t|$ acts positively in the sense that it both reduces the upper concentration of the superconductivity disappearance (from $\delta = 0.45$ to $0.3$, as required for HTS), as well as makes the SC phase disappear for $\delta < 0.1$, where AF phase becomes the only stable state.
-On the other hand, CDW state is not yet stable then.
-Hence, we have to discuss the CDW state onset for a realistic value of ${\bf Q}$ taken from experiment (cf. next Section).